chemfiles/Chemfiles.jl/docs/src/index.md

 [`UnitCell`](@ref), [`Topology`](@ref), [`Residue`](@ref), [`Atom`](@ref), and
 [`Selection`](@ref).

+Note that the integrates with the [AtomsBase](https://github.com/JuliaMolSim/AtomsBase.jl) ecosystem via appropriate conversion routines.
+See [AtomsBase integration](@ref) for more details.

 !!! warning

     All indexing in chemfiles is 0-based!
 That means that the first atom in a